 During his visit, Lawler purchased a large slab of marble from the quarry.
 Once Lawler started researching the town online, the sculptor quickly learned about the meteorite.
-After completing his research, Lawler carved the abstract memorial to the meteorite into his granite slab and titled it "Falling Star."
+After completing his research, Lawler carved the abstract memorial to the meteorite into his marble slab and titled it “Falling Star.”
 Once finished, Lawler sent a photo of his work to the Sylacauga city officials, who organized and raised enough money to purchase the piece.
 It has since been installed in front of the City Hall and is the star of the annual Marble Fest.

 - the museum is in TUSCALOOSA, not Tuscaloose

 - The Surrealist's Cat: Notebook: Current Project is Strange & Unusual Landmarks in the U.S.: http://surrealistcat.com/gallery/strangelandmarksinUS

 - MyTripMate Traveler Guide: Lady-Whacking Meteorite Monument: http://www.mytripmate.com/lady-whacking-meteorite-monument-t21.html